PatrikValkovic/grammpy/README.md

 ### Grammar creation

-It is possible to fill grammar by constructor, which accept list of terminals, nonterminals, rules and start symbol.
+It is possible to fill grammar with constructor, which accepts list of terminals, nonterminals, rules and start symbol.

 ```python
 g = Grammar(terminals = [0, 1, 'a', 'b'],